SUMaC Student Working on Project

 Our Stories

 The Stanford University Mathematics Camp has taught students much more than key concepts in contemporary mathematics.
-Program participants have forged careers and friendships in what many, looking back, say was a life-changing experience.
+Program participants have forged careers and friendships in what many say was a life-changing experience.
 Meet Mykel Kochenderfer, Associate Professor of Aeronautics and Engineering at Stanford.
 Professor Kochenderfer participated in SUMaC, attended Stanford as a student and, ultimately, joined the faculty.

 "The most valuable aspect of this program was definitely expanding my exposure to higher-level mathematics.
 I never knew that math could be this interesting or that these topics even existed.
 It was truly a pleasure getting to learn topics in group theory and getting to apply it to real-life applications such as the Rubik's Cube.
 I'm also not used to writing proofs, so this course also helped brush-up my skills."